-Entries are now open for the 2018 edition.
+Entries have now closed for the 2018 edition.
 Links to the various sections of the course are provided below.
 The route is very flat and fast, although the bike section can occasionally be affected by the winds blowing down Belfast Lough.

 For accommodation or information on things to do during the race weekend - Visit Belfast has all the options!